-- To reduce fog build-up on the windshield during humid weather, place the air flow selector in the Approximation. - To reduce humidity build-up inside the vehicle during cold or warm weather, do not drive with the air flow selector in the OFF position. - Do not put objects under the front seats that will interfere with the air flow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.
+- To reduce fog build-up on the windshield during humid weather, place the air flow selector in the \( \frac{\pmathsquare}{44} \) position. - To reduce humidity build-up inside the vehicle during cold or warm weather, do not drive with the air flow selector in the OFF position. - Do not put objects under the front seats that will interfere with the air flow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - A small amount of air may be felt from the floor vent regardless of the air distribution setting that is selected.